-Local planning authorities in England are required by Regulation 3 of the Town and Country Planning (Brownfield Land Register) Regulations 2017 to prepare, maintain and publish registers of previously developed ('brownfield') land by 31 December 2017.
+Local planning authorities in England are required to prepare, maintain and publish registers of previously developed (also known as 'brownfield') land.

 The purpose of the Brownfield Land Register is to provide up-to-date and consistent publicly available information on sites that local authorities consider to be appropriate for residential development.
 Local planning authorities are required to review their registers at least once a year.